 How We May Transfer the Information We Gather to Third Parties

 Our platforms are designed to interact with a number of other affiliated technology platforms as described here.
-Where we are acting as an agent (i.e., a data processor) for our Clients, we will transfer information as directed by such Clients.
+While we don’t operate a data marketplace, some of the transfers of data from the platforms may be considered a sale of personal information under California law.
+For example, where we use the Identity Platform to create pseudonymous IDs to identify browsers and devices over the past 12 months, we enable the use of those pseudonymous IDs across multiple Clients.
+Where we are acting as an agent (i.e., a service provider / data processor) for our Clients, we will transfer information as directed by such Clients.
 This collection and use is generally subject to our respective Clients’ privacy policies, not ours.
 We also reserve the right to disclose any personally identifiable information that we collect to any third party if we believe that we are required to do so for any or all of the following reasons: (i) to comply with the law; (ii) to comply with legal processes or governmental requests including sharing data of EU and Swiss individuals in response to lawful requests from public authorities to meet national security and law enforcement requirements; (iii) to prevent, investigate, detect, or prosecute criminal offenses or attacks on the technical integrity of our Websites or our network; and/or (iv) to protect the rights, property, safety and security of Bounce Exchange and its employees, our Websites’ visitors, and/or the public.
 Finally, we may transfer information, including any PII, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change and will provide notice of such change on our Websites.

 In the context of an onward transfer, Bounce Exchange is responsible for the processing of personal data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 Bounce Exchange shall remain liable under the Privacy Shield principles if its agent processes such personal data in a manner inconsistent with the principles, unless the organization proves that it is not responsible for the event giving rise to the damage.